luisrodri97/TFM_Personalized_Routes/README.md

 3️⃣ Only those stabliments that belong to the categories of interest of the user will be taken into account.
 After this filter...

-   ﹡ If the number of nearby stabliments is $`\leq 5`$ , then the route will pass through all the points.
+   ﹡ If the number of nearby stabliments is $\leq 5$ , then the route will pass through all the points.

    ﹡ Otherwise, a 2nd filter will be performed via _*random selection*_ or selectiong those points that guarantee the _*shortest path*_.